How To Remove Paint Protection Film From Your Car: THE GUIDE

 If you ever removed some stickers or 3M tapes, the whole process will be more familiar to you.
 So, without further ado, let’s start with the steps.
 This method works for all brands of clear bras (3M, XPEL, Stek, etc.).

-2. Heat and Peel The PPF
+1. Heat and Peel The PPF

-4. Remove PPF Glue Residue
+2. Remove PPF Adhesive Residue

-5. Wash The Car
+3. Wash The Car

 After removing the whole PPF from your vehicle, you should thoroughly wash the car.
-That way, you’ll prepare the vehicle for paint correction or re-application of PPF films or other paint protection products.
+That way, you’ll prepare the vehicle for paint correction or re-application of PPF or other paint protection products.

-If you don’t know the proper steps for washing your vehicle (many people don’t actually), here’s my guide on washing your car the right way
+If you don’t know the proper steps for washing your vehicle (many people don’t, actually), here’s my guide on washing your car the right way.Â

 Why Do People Remove Paint Protection Film From Cars?

-You are probably interested in why people remove paint protection film from your car, and when you should attempt to remove it.
+You are probably interested in why people remove paint protection film from your car and when you should attempt to remove it.
 I won’t go long here; I’ll just give you a few examples of when you should remove the PPF from your vehicle.

 Reasons to remove clear bra from your car:

-• PPF has significant damage (tearing apart, rock chips damage, deep scratches, etc.) and needs to be replaced
+- PPF has significant damage (tearing apart, rock chips damage, deep scratches, etc.) and needs to be replaced

-• Yellowish color of the film or glue beneath because of the oxidation
+- The yellowish color of the film or glue beneath because of the oxidation

-• You want to replace the PPF with a new one (it’s been on the paint for a long time, such as 8-10 years)
+- You want to replace the PPF with a new one (it’s been on the paint for a long time, such as 8-10 years)

-• You want to try other forms of paint protection (waxes, sealants, ceramic coatings)
+- You want to try other forms of paint protection (waxes, sealants, ceramic coatings)

-• You’re selling the car and want it to look like-a-new
+- You’re selling the car and want it to look like a new

-• Cars’ paint beneath the PPF is damaged and needs to be fixed
+- The car’s paint beneath the PPF is damaged and needs to be fixed

-• You’re not happy with the PPF overall or with a specific PPF brand
+- You’re not happy with the PPF overall or with a specific PPF brand

 As you can see, there are many reasons why people remove paint protection films from their vehicles.
 That’s why it’s crucial to use high-quality PPFs from trusted brands in the first place (when applying them to the car).
 High-quality PPFs tend to last longer, be more resistant to damage, and improve your car’s appearance.